ProjectEvergreen/greenwood/www/pages/blog/state-of-greenwood-2023.md

 ### Web APIs Standardization

-In the [v0.28.0 release](/blog/release-0.28.0/), Greenwood made Node 18 the minimum version, in particular to make use of the native Fetch API and its many companion APIs like [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL), [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request), and [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) just to name a few.
+In the [v0.28.0 release](/blog/release-0.28.0/), Greenwood made Node 18 the minimum version, in particular to leverage the native Fetch API and its many companion APIs like [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL), [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request), and [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) just to name a few.
 Greenwood has fully embraced this movement to adopting Web APIs on the server side not only throughout its code base, but now basing user facing APIs around these standards as well.
 Why invent an API when we get everything we need from the web, in Node, and all documented by MDN?

 This was especially beneficial to our [Resource Plugin API](/plugins/resource/) as it was already modeling this request / response paradigm anyway albeit in a very ad-hoc fashion, and so it was a natural fit to adopt these APIs.
-To give an idea of this transformation, here is a before snippet of Greenwood's internal plugin for handling CSS.
+To give an idea of this what this migration looked like, here is a before snippet of Greenwood's internal plugin for handling CSS.
 <!-- eslint-disable no-unused-vars -->
 ```js
 class StandardCssResource extends ResourceInterface {